rob-bar/probable-octo-journey/README.md

   - core holds a config and all the pure functions with their tests
   - pages holds the loading and the forecastPage
   - components more bound to the page I kept in the pages directory (like HourlyCard & Slider for example)
+  - some components can be split up even further and maybe Atomic Design can help, but for now this feels fine.

 - I did not use React.context for this small application I know it would avoid a small prop drill here and there. for city and unit coming from ForecastProvider it would have been a good case.